Dee Why - North

 Dee Why - North features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households account for 64.0% of all households, including 24.0% couples with children, 28.9% couples without children, and 9.9% single parent families.
-Non-family households constitute the remaining 36.0%, with lone person households at 30.2% and group households comprising 5.8%.
-The median household size is 2.2 people, smaller than the Greater Sydney average of 2.7.
+Family households account for 64.0% of all households, consisting of 24.0% couples with children, 28.9% couples without children, and 9.9% single parent families.
+Non-family households constitute the remaining 36.0%, with lone person households at 30.2% and group households making up 5.8% of the total.
+The median household size is 2.2 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households